 Capital flows have been a matter of keen interest for investors, policy makers, and scholars alike.
-For all of the benefits they bring, they also entail significant risks.
-They became a significant issue as the AEs' policy responses to the GFC took form, which contributed to giving global investors the incentives to allocate capital in risky assets in EMEs.

-Financial institutions have actively sought returns from abroad, because AEs bond yields positioned themselves near their all-time lows, possibly reflecting low natural interest rates in most of these economies.
+For all the benefits they bring, they also entail significant risks.
+They became a significant issue and a matter of policy debate as the AEs' policy responses to the GFC took form, directly contributing to provide global investors the incentives to allocate capital in risky assets in EMEs.
+Financial institutions have actively sought returns from abroad, because AEs bond yields positioned themselves near their all-time lows, quite possibly reflecting low natural interest rates in most of these economies.
 This had as a key repercussion that the EMEs bond flows' volatility increased notably.
-We have obtained bond flows' densities, based on a panel, for the LAC-5 economies, and in some cases for the individual cases of Brazil, Chile, Colombia, Mexico, and Peru.

-We have examined three key aspects closely: the effects that pipes might have on the bond flows' density, whether the sensitivity of bond flows to changes in the global factor has been subject to a regime-switch, and how bond flows' densities have reacted to the set of measures of the Federal Reserve and of some local central banks in the context of the COVID-19 financial turmoil in early 2020.
+We obtain bond flows' densities, based on a panel, for the LAC-5 economies Brazil, Chile, Colombia, Mexico, and Peru.
+We examine several aspects closely, including the effects that pipes might have on the bond flows' density and whether the sensitivity of bond flows to changes in the global factor has been subject to a regime switch, and how bond flows' densities have reacted to a set of policy measures by the Federal Reserve and by some local central banks in the context of the COVID-19 financial turmoil in early 2020.